-- A Campus mass notification system, including but not limited to phone, Campus email, or text messaging.
+A Campus mass notification system, including but not limited to phone, Campus email, or text messaging.
 Systems should provide currently enrolled students, faculty and staff the ability to adjust their subscription preferences to select multiple contact methods from text messages, emails and phone calls, or if desired, to 'opt out' of the service and not receive any notifications

-- Audio/visual message boards

-- Audible alarms/sirens

-- Campus public address systems

-- In person or door-to-door notifications in a building or residence halls

-- Local media

-- Social media

-- Other means appropriate under the circumstances, which campuses shall disclose in their ASRs as applicable.
+- Audio/visual message boards - Audible alarms/sirens - Campus public address systems - In person or door-to-door notifications in a building or residence halls - Local media The CSUF PD does not reach out to local media, but will post media staging information on the department's Twitter page - Social media The CSUF PD PIO will post an announcement and/or update to the department's Twitter page - Other means appropriate under the circumstances, which campuses shall disclose in their ASRs as applicable.